Phillips Exeter Academy Admissions Guidance & Consulting

 ERB or ISEE scores in the 90th+ percentile

 Glowing letters of recommendation from the past several years from his/her previous school

 An earnest love for learning and commitment to building community

 Examples of applicants with special talents at Exeter would be:

-Exceptional math student, completing college level courses
+Exceptional math student, completing college-level courses

-Team captain or star athlete
+The team captain or star athlete

 Talented musician or artist

 Community service leader